Kong/kong/UPGRADE.md

    as your old one.
 Run `kong migrations up` and `kong migrations finish`.
 3. Start the newly installed 3.0.x CP.
 Old DPs are expected to complain about connection failure to the CP in the log, for example:
-`connection to control plane ... broken: failed to connect: connection refused` but this is perfectly okay during the upgrade ad does not affect normal proxy traffic.
+`connection to Control Plane ... broken: failed to connect: connection refused` but this is perfectly okay during the upgrade ad does not affect normal proxy traffic.
 4. Start provisioning 3.0.x DPs.
 5. Gradually shift traffic from your old 2.8.x DPs to your 3.0.x DPs.
 Monitor your traffic to make sure everything